SAP/node-hdb/README.md

 ### Write Streams

 Writing large objects is automatically done.
-You just have to pass instance of [`Readable`](http://nodejs.org/api/stream.html#stream_class_stream_readable_1) or a Buffer object as parameter.
+You just have to pass a [`Readable`](http://nodejs.org/api/stream.html#stream_class_stream_readable_1) instance or a buffer object as parameter.

-Take a look at the example [app7](https://github.com/SAP/node-hdb/blob/master/examples/app7.js) for further details.
+For further details, see: [app7](https://github.com/SAP/node-hdb/blob/master/examples/app7.js).

 CESU-8 encoding support
 -------------

-SAP HANA server connectivity protocol uses [CESU-8](https://en.wikipedia.org/wiki/CESU-8) encoding.
+The SAP HANA server connectivity protocol uses [CESU-8](https://en.wikipedia.org/wiki/CESU-8) encoding.
 Node.js does not suport CESU-8 natively and the driver by default converts all text to CESU-8 format in the javascript layer including SQL statements.

 Due to the fact that Node.js has built-in support for UTF-8, using UTF-8 in the HDB drivers can lead to performance gains especially for large text data.
 If you are sure that your data contains only [BMP](https://en.wikipedia.org/wiki/Plane_(Unicode)#Basic_Multilingual_Plane) characters, you can disable CESU-8 conversion by setting a flag in the client configuration.